 168 Heath Lane

-This is a One Hour Garden for you to take a few minutes to wander around.
 One hour a week, maximum, because the owners are not gardeners.
-Instead, they spend time planning it and getting it established, now the cunning plan is to just keep it tidy and enjoy the tranquility and views (plus occasional moles and rabbits).
-The philosophy of the garden is – if we like it we plant it, leave it and see if it survives.
-If it does then it is happy there.
+The philosophy is – if we like it, we plant it, leave it and see if it survives!
+And if it does it will be happy there.

 Amber Cottage, 162 Heath Lane

 A small but literally jam-packed garden (itself only three years old) around a 1930s bungalow.